List of Lucifer characters: Uriel

 Portrayed by Michael Imperioli, Uriel's angelic name literally means "God is my Light".
 Uriel came down to Earth to kill his mother with Azrael's blade in the season 2 episode "Weaponizer".
 He threatened Lucifer that he would kill Chloe if he didn't turn their mother over to him, finally forcing Lucifer to kill him.
 His special ability was to foresee and manipulate patterns of behavior and probability.

 Later, when Lucifer goes to Hell to find a cure for Chloe's poisoning, it is revealed that the murder of Uriel is Lucifer's own hell loop.

 Azrael

-Portrayed by Charlyne Yi, she is one of Lucifer and Amenadiel's many younger sisters, and the Angel of Death; her angelic name literally means "Help from God".
+Portrayed by Lo Mutuc (Note: credited as Charlyne Yi), she is one of Lucifer and Amenadiel's many younger sisters, and the Angel of Death; her angelic name literally means "Help from God".
 She is mentioned in season 2, but doesn't appear until season 3 episode "Boo Normal", when it is revealed she befriended eight-years-old Ella after a car accident, and occasionally met with her under the guise of being a ghost.
 She pushed Ella to move to Los Angeles, so she could meet Lucifer.
 She wanted her favourite human and favorite brother to be able to turn to each other because she couldn't be there for them.
 Since the move, Ella had not encountered Azrael for five years.
 She later returns just before Michael kills Chloe and bows to Lucifer as the new deity.